Cast Beeswax Ornaments

 This love affair has never ended.
 I have St. Nicholas from the 1983 collection, which was the first year they were made.
 The Brown Bag name comes from the philosophy that small, ordinary things can be wonderful works of arts.

 With these clay molds you can make gorgeous cookies, cast beeswax ornaments and hand cast paper.
 From what I have read it seems the originator of these clay molds now only creates one a year and she donates the proceeds of the sales to charity.
-For 2007 the mold is a gingerbread house and any monies will go to Habitat for Humanity.
+For 2007 the mold was a gingerbread house and any monies will went to Habitat for Humanity.

 I have about 20 of these Brown Bag Cookie molds, some made by hand, and I cherish each one of them.
 Many of the molds are now collected and you can find them on EBay and other sites on the internet; they are no longer sold in stores.